Cyprien-GEHU/holbertonschool-shell/io_redirections_and_filters/README.md

-0-hello_world : the script will print : "Hello, World" follwed by a new lineto the standard output 1-confused_smiley : The script displays a confused smiley 2-hellofile : the script display the content of "/etc/passwd" 3-twofiles : The script display the content of /etc/passwd" and "/etc/hosts" 4-lastlines : The script display the last 10 lines of /etc/passwd
+0-hello_world : the script will print : "Hello, World" follwed by a new lineto the standard output 1-confused_smiley : The script displays a confused smiley 2-hellofile : the script display the content of "/etc/passwd" 3-twofiles : The script display the content of "/etc/passwd" and "/etc/hosts" 4-lastlines : The script display the last 10 lines of "/etc/passwd" 5-firstlines : The script display the first 10 lines of "etc/passwd"